2017 Donald Trump speech in Warsaw: Reception

 On the day of the given speech, Trump received various responses from different media outlets.
 The Wall Street Journal remarked, "Mr. Trump finally offered the core of what could become a governing philosophy.
 It is a determined and affirmative defense of the Western tradition."
 The next day, Marc Thiessen from AEIdeas commented positively, "Donald Trump's speech in Warsaw's Krasinski Square was the best of his presidency, and one that any American could take pride in," he said, "He needs more moments like this."

 Jonathan Capehart, an editorial board member of The Washington Post had a more critical response, which he titled Trump's speech a "white-nationalist dog whistles."
 David Smith from The Guardian regarded that "his attempt to set out a Trump doctrine will be remembered not for a quotable zinger but for muddled thinking and dark nativism."
-He also noted that Trump's rare criticism of president of Russia Vladimir Putin was to "please Republican hawks at home."
+He also noted that Trump's rare criticism of the president of Russia Vladimir Putin was to "please Republican hawks at home."
 Peter Beinart from The Atlantic critically commented on Trump's Western values, which the term only depicted the white and Christian rather than the essence of the nation: "Trump's sentence only makes sense as a statement of racial and religious paranoia."